dougeby/IntuneDocs/intune/graph-apis-used-by-intune-device-configuration-windows.md

 # Graph APIs and matching Windows 10 CSPs used in Intune

-Microsoft Intune uses the Graph API to configure devices (**Intune** > **Device configuration**) running Windows 10 and later.
-The Graph API uses Windows 10 configuration service providers (CSPs) to read, set, change, and/or delete configuration settings on Windows 10 devices.
+Microsoft Intune uses the [Graph API](https://docs.microsoft.com/graph/api/resources/intune-graph-overview) to configure devices (**Intune** > **Device configuration**) running Windows 10 and later.
+The Graph API uses configuration service providers (CSPs) to read, set, change, and/or delete configuration settings on devices.

 This list applies to: